 The strongest risk factors for adolescent smoking are having parents who smoke (the single most predictive factor) or having peers and role models (eg, celebrities) who smoke.
 Other risk factors include

-Adolescents may also use tobacco in other forms.
-About 3.5% of high school students use smokeless tobacco; this rate has declined over the past 10 years.
+Adolescents may also use tobacco products in other forms.
+About 2% of high school students are current users of smokeless tobacco (1); this rate has declined over the past 10 years.
 Smokeless tobacco can be chewed (chewing tobacco), placed between the lower lip and gum (dipping tobacco), or inhaled into the nose (snuff).
 Pipe smoking is relatively rare in the US.
 The percentage of people > age 12 who smoke cigars has declined.

-Parents can help prevent their adolescent from smoking and using smokeless tobacco products by being positive role models (that is, by not smoking or chewing), openly discussing the hazards of tobacco, and encouraging adolescents who already smoke or chew to quit, including supporting them in seeking medical assistance if necessary (see Smoking Cessation Smoking Cessation Most smokers want to quit and have tried doing so with limited success.
-Effective interventions include cessation counseling and drug treatment, such as <span class="disableDrug"... read more ).
+Parents can help prevent their adolescent from smoking and using smokeless tobacco products by being positive role models (that is, by not smoking or chewing), openly discussing the hazards of tobacco, and encouraging adolescents who already smoke or chew to quit, including supporting them in seeking medical assistance if necessary ( see Smoking Cessation).

 Electronic cigarette products (vaping products)

-Electronic cigarettes (e-cigarettes, e-cigs, vapes) use heat to volatilize a liquid containing the active ingredient, typically nicotine or tetrahydrocannabinol (THC); there is no combustion involved.
-Electronic cigarettes initially entered the market as nicotine cessation devices for adult smokers.
+Electronic cigarettes (e-cigarettes, e-cigs, vapes) use heat to volatilize a liquid containing the active ingredient, typically nicotine or tetrahydrocannabinol (THC).
+Electronic cigarettes initially entered the market as alternatives to smoking for adult smokers, and initial models were not used much by adolescents.
 They have since morphed into "vapes," which are highly attractive to and have become increasingly popular among adolescents over the past several years, especially among adolescents of middle and upper socioeconomic status.
-Current e-cigarette use (nicotine vaping, not counting other substances) among 12th graders increased markedly from 4.5% in 2013 to 25.5 % in 2019 according to a survey sponsored by the NIH (1 Specific substances references Substance use among adolescents ranges from sporadic use to severe substance use disorders.
-The acute and long-term consequences range from minimal to minor to life threatening, depending on... read more ).
-About 45.6% of 12th graders have tried e-cigarettes (nicotine and other substances).
+Current e-cigarette use (nicotine vaping, not counting other substances) among 12th graders increased markedly from 11% in 2017 to 25.5% in 2019.
+According to the Monitoring the Future Survey, in 2021 e-cigarette use decreased to 19.6%, and about 40.5% of 12th graders tried e-cigarettes (nicotine and other substances), which is a decrease from 45.6% in 2019 (1).

 Other substances